MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/touch-gestures.md

 description: Learn about touch and pen gestures that help you work efficiently with your data from tablets and phones.
 author: jswymer
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: 'accessibility, shortcuts, charts, tiles' ms.date: 04/29/2021
 ms.author: jswymer
+ms.service: dynamics-365-business-central
 ---

-# <a name="touch-and-pen-gestures-for-tablet-and-phones"></a>Touch and Pen Gestures for Tablet and Phones
+# Touch and Pen Gestures for Tablet and Phones

 This article provides some of the special gestures that you can use when working with [!INCLUDE[prod_short](includes/prod_short.md)] from a tablet or phone.